selenafmcc/UserScripts/README.md

 ### Stamp album helper:

-Shows not owned stamps in their respective places even if they're not in your collection, great work by Eat Wooloos As Mutton.
+Shows not owned stamps in their respective places even if they're not in your collection, great work by Eat Wooloos As Mutton, I'm just maintaining with new stamp releases.

 ### Ye Olde Vortex quick change: